-Propylhexedrine, the main active ingredient in Benzedrex inhalers, is a mild stimulant.
-The drug results in the release of neurotransmitters dopamine, norepinephrine, and serotonin in the central nervous system, which accounts for its stimulant effects, and these effects closely resemble the flight response that occurs in people and animals when they are anxious.
-The immediate effects include vasoconstriction (tightening of the arterial walls), increased heart rate, increased blood pressure, increased breathing, and increased blood sugar levels in the body.
-The vasoconstriction properties of the drug are responsible for its effectiveness as a nasal decongestant.
+Propylhexedrine is a stimulant.
+The drug causes a release of dopamine, norepinephrine, and serotonin from cells.
+Its stimulant effects are similar to the fight-or-flight response that occurs in people and animals when they are stressed, including vasoconstriction (tightening of the arterial walls), increased heart rate, increased blood pressure, dilation of the airways, and increased blood sugar levels.
+The vasoconstriction the drug causes is responsible for its effectiveness as a nasal decongestant.

 The Effects of Benzedrex Abuse

-When people abuse the drug and take it in much higher doses and in a more direct manner than it was designed to be used, a number of significant negative effects can occur.
-According to the Handbook of the Medical Consequences of Alcohol and Drug Abuse, large doses of propylhexedrine have been known to produce the following symptoms:
+When people abuse the drug, a number of significant negative effects may occur.
+According to the Handbook of the Medical Consequences of Alcohol and Drug Abuse, propylhexedrine abuse has been associated with the following:

 Signs of Benzedrex or Propylhexedrine Abuse

-In addition, those who abuse the drug may leave broken Benzedrex inhalers, Benzedrex packaging, bits of cotton, etc., in their room or in their clothing.
+Those who abuse the drug may leave broken Benzedrex inhalers, Benzedrex packaging, bits of cotton, etc., in their rooms or in their clothing.

-Any type of substance use disorder is a serious issue and represents a severe form of psychological impairment in the individual.
-Individuals abuse drugs for a number of different reasons, and it is extremely important that they get targeted professional assistance to help them understand the reasons that drove their substance use, learn positive coping and living skills that do not involve substance use, and develop a long-term plan of recovery in order to address the inevitable issues that occur with potential relapse.
+Any type of substance use disorder is a serious issue, and it is extremely important that anyone struggling with addiction gets professional assistance.
+Treatment can help them understand what drove their substance use, learn healthy coping skills that do not involve substance use, address any co-occurring mental illnesses, and develop a plan for long-term recovery.